Aravind-Jalda/interview-prep/AWS/aws-scenario-based-q&a.md

 ---

 ## 1. Your website is down.
-How do you troubleshoot?..
+How do you troubleshoot?

 Steps:
 - Check EC2 instance status